 HIV Vaccine study

 CMV seroprevalence and feasibility of CMV-vectored prophylacticimmunization trial - pending

 Principal Investigator M. Curlin

 Funding: Bill & Melinda Gates Foundation

 Pre-clinical studies (laboratory studies)

 L. Picker, S. Hansen, M. Axthelm, K. Früh, J. Nelson, J. Sacha , P. Caposio, D. Streblow, V. DeFilippis, H. Park, A. Okoye

 A central program of the Vaccine and Gene Therapy Institute is the development of cytomegalovirus (CMV) as a novel vector platform.
-The spectacular success of CMV vectors in protecting monkeys against highly virulent SIV has put CMV-vectored vaccines at the forefront of AIDS vaccine development.
+The spectacular success of CMV vectors in protecting monkeys against highly virulent Simian immunodeficiency virus (SIV) has put CMV-vectored vaccines at the forefront of AIDS vaccine development.
 These results have received world-wide attention and the Vaccine and Gene Therapy Institute has been able to secure extensive funding from private foundations and the NIH to further the clinical development of this platform.
 We expect this program to continue to flourish and increase.
 We also anticipate the clinical development of these vectors will require increased investment in GMP manufacturing infrastructure.